All Episodes

 kevin sorbo

-I took a family.
+I took the family.

 We left the worst governor in the country to the best governor.